 There isn’t much that ESL teacher Caroline Hosey hasn’t done in the past three years that she has lived in Seoul, South Korea.
 Caroline is a regular volunteer at local orphanages, she’s fearless when it comes to food, and she rarely turns down an opportunity to learn more about her adoptive land.
 She plans on moving to Taiwan to teach English in the near future.Teaching is the most intensive and eye opening way to experience Korean culture.
 Click To Tweet

 Interview with Chris Richards

 American ESL teacher Chris Richards arrived in Asia in February 2012.
 He began his teaching career in South Korea with EPIK before moving on to teach high school students at DalSeo Technical High School in Daegu, South Korea.
 Just recently Chris began teaching at a local university in South Korea.
 He is also a valued member of our Reach To Teach South Korea team.Korea is a last-minute culture.
-It's not uncommon to spend time on lessons, only to walk in and… Click To Tweet
+It's not uncommon to spend time on lessons, only to walk in and find out your class is cancelled.
+Click To Tweet

 Interview with Chris Schannauer

 Chris is currently teaching young leaners in South Korea.
 He made the move from Pennsylvania to Korea and although he hasn’t been there for long, his experiences have shown him a lot.DO YOUR RESEARCH!
 There is a lot of preparation that must be done before coming to Korea.
 Click To Tweet